-The Australian Daintree Rainforest is a special place.
-But is it possible to visit as a solo traveller?
+The Australian Daintree Rainforest is a special place, but is it possible to visit from Cairns?
 Is it safe and how can you get there?
 Well, the short answer is yes it’s not that hard to visit safely and it’s definitely worth the effort to see this pristine and stunning part of Australia.

 Wild and unique, the Daintree is the oldest lowland tropical rainforest in the world.
 It’s a wilderness area with dense forests, tall mountains, stunning gorges, plunging waterfalls, and crocodile-infested rivers.
 But much of the Rainforest is hard to access and if you’re travelling alone or with children, going there may feel a bit daunting.

-As a solo traveller, I had fun visiting the Daintree Rainforest but before I dive into the details, here’s some more about the rainforest and why you should go.
+As a solo traveller in Australia, I had fun visiting the Daintree Rainforest from Cairns but before I dive into the details, here’s some more about the rainforest and why you should go.

 “*Disclosure* – This page may contain affiliate links and, if you purchase through one of those links I may receive a small commission.
 This does not cost you any extra and helps to keep this website running.
 Thank you for your support!